CompuTec/computec-docs/docs/wms/administrator-guide/installation/wms-client/computec-wms-android-version.md

 Here, you can use one of three tests:

-- **Server**

-    Select this option and click Test to check the connection to the CompuTec WMS server.
+- **Server**: Select this option and click Test to check the connection to the CompuTec WMS server.
 You will receive a message indicating whether the connection attempt was successful.

     ![Test Server](./media/test-server.webp)
-- **Ping**

-    Choose this option and click Test to measure the latency of the connection.
+- **Ping**: Choose this option and click Test to measure the latency of the connection.
 A message will display the latency value.
 Click Stop to end the test.

     ![Enabled](./media/test-ping.webp)
-- **Download**

-    Select this option and click Start to test the download speed.
+- **Download**: Select this option and click Start to test the download speed.
 You will receive an approximate download speed message.
 The test will automatically stop after a short period, or you can click Stop to end the test.

     ![Download Test](./media/test-download.webp)